nginx/unit-docs/source/controlapi.rst

 processes end smoothly.

-Any type of update can be done with different URIs, provided you supply the right JSON.
-Run the following commands as root:
+Any type of update can be done with different URIs, provided you supply the right JSON:

 .. code-block:: console